masonc15/blog/_posts/2016-04-27-walkthrough-skydog-con-ctf-the-legend-begins.md

 ```

 Yeah I was stuck here and though that there was something wrong with the program or something.
 So I cheated a bit and learned the correct way to use fcrackzip.

-I got the flag: flag{1871a3c1da602bf471d3d76cc60cdb9b}% and a clue for the next flag:
+I got the flag: **flag{1871a3c1da602bf471d3d76cc60cdb9b}** and a clue for the next flag:
-"Time to break out those binoculars and start doing some OSINT% "
+> "Time to break out those binoculars and start doing some OSINT"

 So I started googeling about OSINT.
 Osint stand for Open Source Intelligence.
 Something I didn't know of before reading about it.
 After reading about it on wikipedia I gather that it doesn't concern what programmers know of open source.
 It means more like public.
 Like public information gathering.
 It comes from the intelligence community.

 Here I got really stuck again.
 And so I cheated.
 Again.
 Sorry.

 I read in another walkthrough that he had taken out words from the movie sneakers imdb and ran it through dirbuster.

 So I did that as well.
 I took the movie script and downloaded it.
 Then I wrote the following bash-script: